junovhs/SlopChop/README.md

 ## The Story

-I'm a product designer, not a developer.
-I built this entire tool by chatting with AI.
+I'm mainly a product designer.
+This tool is the embodiment of a workflow I've developed over the last several years playing with LLMs.
 Every line of Rust came from Claude and ChatGPT.

-How?
+While this tool can be useful even to senior developers or teams, the full suite of tools is mostly geared at the low/no-code folk like myself.

+My big bet: writing code in this draconian fashion is difficult for humans, but who cares if AI is writing the code?
+Be super strict I say, and watch the shape of your code improve instantly.

+How does that even work?

 By enforcing rules that keep AI output clean.
 Small files.
 Simple functions.
 No lazy truncation.
-The AI learns through rejection.
+The AI learns on the spot via rejection.

+If vibe coding your app is building a house of cards, SlapChop is building a house of cards **with glue**.
+At every step, you refuse code that doesn't meet strict quality standards.
+You never have to "go back and fix something later" — that's where projects collapse.
+I mean, as much as possible, anyway.

+Here's what that actually means in practice:

+Small files — AI reasons better over code it can see entirely.
+We use tree sitter to trace dependancies so you can do just that.
+Low complexity — Deeply nested logic confuses AI.
+It confuses humans too.
+Keep it flat.
+Why not be draconian about it?
+If AI is writing the code, who cares.
+In my experience, this results in consistent positive outcomes.
+No panic paths — In Rust, .unwrap() is a hidden crash.
+SlopChop bans it, forcing proper error handling.
+No truncation — When AI writes // ... rest of implementation, that's not code.
+That's giving up.
+Rejected.

+The result: code that's modular, testable, and honest.
+Not because AI is smart, but because you refused to let it be lazy.
 This tool is the proof.
 It passes its own rules.
-It was built by the workflow it enables.

 ---